To content

 On this page you will find some introductory information, for the first steps in the field.
 Further information can also be found, for example, in the university library on the subject of vegetable cultivation and seed production.

-garden tools and plants lie at the edge of a bed © Alexander Raths/AdobeStock.com
+Gardening tools and plants lying at the edge of a bed © Alexander Raths/AdobeStock.com

 Timing is crucial when growing flowers and vegetables, especially outside.